 What are Service Dogs?

 Unlike emotional support dogs, service dogs are not viewed as pets and they do require specific disability-related training to fulfill their role.
-These roles include leading a person with impaired vision, fetching items for individuals with limited mobility, or barking to alert others to an emergency situation.
-Although they may provide emotional support to their owner simply by being a constant, loyal, and life-saving companion, this is not the specific purpose of a service dog.
+There are many different types of service dogs such as mobility, guide, medical alert, hearing, psychological and many others.
+These roles include leading a person with impaired vision, fetching items for individuals with limited mobility, assisting someone with PTSD or barking to alert others to an emergency situation.
+Although they may provide emotional support to their owner simply by being a constant, loyal companion, this is not the specific purpose of a psychological service dog unless the dog has been trained to do something specific to help the individual emotionally.

 Service dogs must perform at least one specific task to mitigate the owner’s disability to be considered service dogs.
 Training can be performed by the dog’s owner, or a professional trainer.
 To be considered a service dog per the standards of the Americans with Disabilities Act, the dog’s owner must have a life-limiting disability, the dog must be trained to recognize and respond to this disability by doing work or performing a task.
 In addition, the dog must not cause disruptions in public.

 Service dogs are the only type of assistance animal to have the legal right to visit public places with owners, regardless of pet policies.
-Like ESA’s, service dogs can also accompany owners wherever the owner goes, including airplanes, trains and buses.
+Service dogs can also accompany owners wherever the owner goes, including airplanes, trains and buses.

 What are Therapy Dogs?